 There are also public and private childcare facilities that will take care of small children while their parents work, as well as kindergartens, not far from all RIKEN campuses.

 Compulsory education in Japan is for 9 years, from age 6 through 14, and is open to all children regardless of nationality.
-While most Japanese schools do not have dedicated staff on hand to take care of foreign students, some effort is generally made to help foreign students adapt, and RIKEN help desk staff will also provide language support for parent-teacher meetings and the like.
+While most Japanese schools basically do not have dedicated staff on hand to take care of foreign students, some effort is generally made to help foreign students adapt it may be possible to make language support arrangements for parent-teacher, and other school meetings and the like.

-There are international schools in the major urban areas of Tokyo, Yokohama and Kobe.
+International schools are predominantly in the central urban areas of Tokyo, Yokohama, and Kobe.
 It should be noted that they tend to be expensive and may involve long commutes by train or bus.